wataruoguchi/clever-infinite-scroll/README.md

   * The URL and page title will be changed automatically
   * It leaves History that which contents you have seen in your browser
   * It will work for both scrolling up & down
+  * By `offset` option, you can set the offset distance for fetching next page.
+Default is window's height

 That's it.
 Pretty simple, Eh?